Indian Arts and Crafts Board

 The Indian Arts and Crafts Board (IACB) is an agency within the United States Department of the Interior whose mission is to "promote the economic development of American Indians and Alaska Natives through the expansion of the Indian arts and crafts market."
 It was established by Congress in 1935.
-It is headquartered at the Main Interior Building in Washington, DC.
+It is headquartered at the Main Interior Building in Washington, D.C.

 Scope

 The board provides advice and promotional activities and oversees the implementation of the Indian Arts and Crafts Act of 1990, a truth-in-advertising law attempting to stop non-Native-made artworks from being sold as Native-made.

 The IACB also operates three museums: